LindySez | Recipes

 • Blueberries - fresh is best, but you can use frozen.
 Just thaw and pat dry.

 • Buttermilk and sour cream.
-You can use just buttermilk, but i like the flavor combination of both of them together.
-Or you could use buttermilk and unflavored yoghurt.
+You can use just buttermilk, but I like the flavor combination of both of them together.
+Or you could use buttermilk and unflavored yogurt.
 These will be slightly more 'tangy'.

 • A large egg.
 Color doesn't matter.
 Best at room temperature.

 • Lemon zest adds a nice lemony tang and is perfect with blueberries.
-If you don't have, try orange zest, or omit.
+If you don't have it, try orange zest, or omit it.

 • Baking powder, soda, and salt.
-These all act as a levening agent, but they all react to the buttermilk differently.
+These all act as a leavening agent, but they all react to the buttermilk differently.
 So use them all for a light, tender muffin.

 • Sugar.
 I don't add a lot to the muffin, but the sprinkling on top gives it a nice sweet crunch.